greetgo/greetgo.depinject/doc_eng/quick_start.md

 In our example project, the input point is the main function.

 In the main function, it is necessary to create a bean-container instance and use it to start some process inside the beans.
-Then, in order to make jar-file work, it is necessary, to generate a bean-container implementation at the moment of building and add it to the distribution.
+Then, in order to make jar-file work, it is necessary, to generate a bean-container implementation at the moment of building, and add it to the distribution.
 In the example project, this distribution will be a jar-file with the main class, which contains all the dependencies.

 ### Preparation of the example project